-1.1 Basis of preparation
+1.1 BASIS OF PREPARATION

-The Public Investment Corporation SOC Limited's (the Company)/(the PIC) Annual Financial Statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC), and comply with the South African Institute of Chartered Accountants' (SAICA) Financial Reporting Guidelines issued by the Accounting Practices Committee (APC), financial pronouncements issued by the Financial Reporting Standards Council, the PFMA and the requirements of the Companies Act.
+The Public Investment Corporation SOC Limited's (the Company)/(the PIC) Annual Financial Statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB), the PFMA and the requirements of the Companies Act.

 The Company's Annual Financial Statements have been prepared on the historical cost basis, except for certain financial instruments that are measured at fair value.
-The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income and expenses.

-Information about significant areas of estimates, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the Annual Financial Statements, have been disclosed.
+Information about significant areas of estimates, uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the Annual Financial Statements, have been disclosed.